 1. In a small frypan, toast cumin seeds over medium heat.
 Remove from pan when fragrant and toasted, approximately 3-5 minutes.
 Grind cumin seeds, if desired.
 In a small cup, combine with the olive oil, lime juice, sweetener, cinnamon (if using) and salt.
 Stir to dissolve.

 2. Meanwhile in a medium bowl, combine carrots, chickpeas, dates and cilantro.
 Drizzle with dressing.
 Adjust seasonings, to taste.
-Allow to marinade, if possible.
+Allow to marinate a few hours in the fridge, if possible.